News

 NOW STREAMING:

 In other news, I thought I’d simply share some recent projects that are out now for your streaming pleasure.
 This includes two newer series I scored for Netflix: Obama’s WORKING: What We Do All Day, and MUSCLES & MAYHEM: An Unauthorized Story of American Gladiators.
-Ray Romano’s directorial debut, SOMEWHERE IN QUEENS, is available now (the soundtrack is released by Lionsgate) as is LEAVE NO TRACE, the documentary that investigates a century-long cover-up exposing the failure of the Boy Scouts of America to protect their young scouts.
+Ray Romano’s directorial debut, SOMEWHERE IN QUEENS, is available (the soundtrack is released by Lionsgate) as is LEAVE NO TRACE, the documentary that investigates a century-long cover-up exposing the failure of the Boy Scouts of America to protect their young scouts.
+Other post-pandemic projects include 12 Mighty Orphans, Love Hard, and Charming the Hearts of Men.

 PODCASTS: